Title: The True Story of the Three Little Pigs

 You may think you know the story of the Three Little Pigs and the Big Bad Wolf - but only one person knows the real story.
 And that person is A. Wolf.
 His tale starts with a birthday cake for his dear old granny, a bad head cold and a bad reputation.
 The rest (as they say) is history.

-really happened, in this hilariously inventive retelling of the popular story.
+But now it's time to find out what really happened, in this hilariously inventive retelling of the popular story.

 From inside cover